0north-eth/chaos-order-vm/README.md

 A programmable entropy surface built to test the application of recursive collapse on systems.

 This system simulates a deterministic loop influenced by non-linear entropy fluctuations.
-Each frame executes as a pseudo-ZX gate through a physics-stabilized interface.

 ### ⌁ System Visuals